 I know, I know – sounds obvious right?
 But not everyone does it.
 And I’ll admit, I never used to – at least not everyday (shame on me :).
 The bed is the biggest piece of furniture in your room so you can’t avoid looking at it every time you walk in to your room.
 If the bed is unmade, the rest of the room will feel messy even if it’s not.
 On the flip side, if the bed is made, the room will instantly look tidier and may even encourage you to spending a few more minutes tidying.

 The best part of this is that it takes seconds – we’re not talking taught perfection like a hotel room but just plumping up the pillows and straightening out the duvet cover and sheet.
 If you can, always go for fitted sheets, making your daily task even easier.
 And if you have decorative cushions or other bits and pieces to dress up the bed, get rid of them.
 I’m all in favour of one throw that I actually use but that’s it.
-All other embellishments either create extra work or create clutter, depending on whether you can be bothered to put them back each morning.
+All other embellishments either create extra work or create clutter.

 2. Clear the space under your bed

 You may have come across suggestions that the space under the bed is a handy storage place.
 I’m going to tell you the complete opposite.
 In my previous home, I had a high(ish) bed so I thought bingo – extra storage space!
 Initially there was just a couple of boxes but slowly the clutter grew and was practically spilling out from all sides.
 It used to upset me every time I walked in to my room, not to mention the amount of dust that piled up under the bed.
-And the most annoying part was when I had to sort it to move house, I realised there was just two boxes of books that I really wanted and the rest was either donatable or for the trash.
+And the most annoying part was when I had to sort it to move house, I realised there was just two boxes of books that I really wanted and the rest could either be donated or thrown away.

 The only exception here is that if you really don’t have anywhere else to keep things then a bed with built in storage is the best option.
 If budget is an issue, Ikea have some very reasonable storage beds.
 Otherwise piling stuff under the bed will look and feel like clutter even if you invest in the nicest storage boxes.
 And once you’ve cleared out under the bed, I promise you’ll never be able to go back to under bed clutter.